Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Embedded the intro that Per Harald Borgen built for the framework in the front page (`index.html`) under the `Quick overview` heading (I think it fits quite nicely).
 - Added Per Harald Borgen to the list of contributors to show my gratitude.
 - Removed old classes produced using the generic shadow mixin in `utility`, replaced with `.shadowed` to let developers still have some generic shadow class.
 Updated docs as needed, codepens will be updated right before release.
+- Updated the definitions of the responsive visibility helpers to utilize `!important` properly.
+Size is now `6.34KB` which seems pretty good, based on the fact that some of the existing components that are being removed were unused by most devs to begin with.